-Our organic and biodynamic 15-acre garden, located in Kimberton, Pennsylvania (about 50 minutes from Philadelphia) operates as a 300 member CSA, which stands for Community Supported Agriculture.
-We offer shares in the garden at the beginning of each season and shareholders receive their portion of the harvest each week.
+Our organic and biodynamic 20-acre garden, located in Kimberton, Pennsylvania (about 50 minutes from Philadelphia) operates as a 270 share CSA, which stands for Community Supported Agriculture.
+We offer shares in the garden to our local community at the beginning of each season and shareholders receive their portion of the harvest each week.

 In the garden we grow a diverse mix of seasonal vegetables, flowers, herbs, and berries.
 Our crew of over 15 gardeners is made up of many people in our community, managers Eliza, Jasper and Erin as well as adults with so-called disabilities, agricultural apprentices, service volunteers and interns.
 We are deeply committed to the use of biodynamic methods, which allow us to strengthen our ecosystem while providing food of the highest quality and nutritional value to our local community.
 Activities in the CSA include plant propagation, greenhouse management, pruning, transplanting, weeding and harvesting crops, tractor and equipment operation and maintenance, irrigation, composting, cover cropping, and making and using the biodynamic preparations.
 We also work with a team of draft horses to plow, cultivate and work the soil.
 Incorporating training and education on biodynamic farming into our daily tasks is an essential element of our garden with the people of many different abilities, backgrounds and ages who find meaningful work at Sankanac CSA.